-However, understanding the fundamentals of website design, use content management systems (CMS) and website administration, will go a long way in keeping your overheads low.
+However, understanding the fundamentals of website design, use website content management systems (WCMS) and website administration, will go a long way in keeping your overheads low.

 At this stage, you only need to learn how to interact with your customers as well as employees efficiently and ways to attract more visitors to your website.

 Keeping your website up-to-date should be your priority as idle websites can lose visitors.
 Posting regularly and responding to questions and queries within a reasonable time requires little effort and skills and goes a long way in building a relationship with potential customers.